typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ## Comparing SQL to Graql

-Using SQL to query relational databases is easy.
+Since the 1970s, SQL has been the de facto language to work with databases.
 As a declarative language, it’s straightforward to write queries and build powerful applications.
 However, relational databases struggle when working with complex data.
 When querying such data in SQL, challenges arise especially in the modelling and querying of the data.

 Graql is the query language used in Grakn.
 Just as SQL is the standard query language in relational databases, Graql is Grakn’s query language.
 It’s a declarative language, and allows us to model, query and reason over our data.
-In this documentation, we look at how Graql compares to SQL.
+Here, we look at how Graql compares to SQL.
 We look at the common concepts, but mostly talk about the differences between the two.

 ### SQL and the Relational Model